CloudVE/cloudbridge/README.rst

 a completely new idea or would like to bounce your idea before moving forward with the implementation, feel free to create an issue to start a discussion.

-Contributions should come in the form or a pull request.
+Contributions should come in the form of a pull request.
 We strive for 100% test coverage so code will only be accepted if it comes with appropriate tests and it does not break existing functionality.
 Further, the code needs to be well documented and all methods have docstrings.
 We are largely adhering to the